huayue21/GCDProject/CodeBook.md

 ## Data Transformation

-Based on the requirement, we merged the training data and the test data to get the full data set.
+Based on the requirement of the project, we first merged the training data and the test data to get the full data set.

-The variables choosed for the tidy data set are:
+The variables chosen for the tidy data set are:
-- 66 out of 561 features that are means and standard deviations of measurements
+- 66 out of 561 features that are means and standard deviations of measurements;
-- activity types
+- activity types;
-- subject ID
+- subject ID.

+We only extract the means and standard deviations of measurements, i.e. only 66 out of 561 features are extracted.
+As required, the activity IDs' in the original data set are transformed to activity names to make them look more evident.
-To make the user better understand the data set, we enhanced the variable description by changing the name of the variables.
+To make the user better understand the data set, we enhanced the variable description by changing the name of the variables through the following string operations on the variable name list,

 - the prefix 't' is replaced by 'time.'
 - the prefix 'f' is replaced by 'freq.'
 - 'ACC' is repalced by 'ACC.'